irmen/prog8/docs/source/syntaxreference.rst

 for loop
 ^^^^^^^^

-The loop variable must be a register or a variable defined in the local scope.
+The loop variable must be a register or a byte/word variable defined in the local scope.
-The expression that you loop over can be anything that supports iteration (such as ranges like ``0 to 100``, array variables and strings).
+The expression that you loop over can be anything that supports iteration (such as ranges like ``0 to 100``, array variables and strings) *except* floating-point arrays (because a floating-point loop variable is not supported).

 You can use a single statement, or a statement block like in the example below::